KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Experimental results and discussion

-\textbf{Implementation details}.
-The YOLO object detection series \cite{redmon2016you, redmon2017yolo9000, redmon2018yolov3, bochkovskiy2020yolov4} is a one-stage object detection model series that has versions ranging from YOLOv1 upto v5 and a few other variations with high accuracy and speed in the benchmark datasets.
+The YOLO object detection series \cite{redmon2016you, redmon2017yolo9000, redmon2018yolov3, bochkovskiy2020yolov4, jocher2022ultralytics, wang2022yolov7} is a one-stage object detection model series that has versions ranging from YOLOv1 up to v7 and a few other variations with high accuracy and speed in the benchmark datasets.
 Using GPU, YOLO can be trained as a super fast and accurate object detector.
-Therefore, in this paper, we show our data efficiency in the newer versions of YOLO namely YOLOv3 and v4.
-We trained our dataset KOLOMVERSE with the YOLOv3 and YOLOv4 models using this repository \footnote{https://github.com/AlexeyAB/darknet}.
-For fast implementation of object detectors, Huang et al. \cite{huang2017speed} released the TensorFlow Object Detection API that supports TenforFlow2(TF2).
+Therefore, we show our data efficiency in the newer versions of YOLO, namely YOLOv3 \cite{redmon2018yolov3}, v4 \cite{bochkovskiy2020yolov4}, v5 \cite{jocher2022ultralytics}, v7 \cite{wang2022yolov7} and v8 \cite{YOLOV8S}.
+We trained our dataset KOLOMVERSE with the YOLOv3 and YOLOv4 models using this repository\footnote{https://github.com/AlexeyAB/darknet} and YOLOv5 model with this repository \footnote{https://github.com/ultralytics/yolov5}.
+Moreover, we trained YOLOv7 on our dataset from the repository \footnote{https://github.com/WongKinYiu/yolov7} and YOLOv8 from the repository \footnote{https://docs.ultralytics.com/modes/train/}.
+Huang et al. \cite{huang2017speed} released the TensorFlow Object Detection API that supports TenforFlow2(TF2) for fast implementation of object detectors.
 The API contains codes for training models such as, SSD \cite{liu2016ssd} with MobileNet \cite{howard2017mobilenets}, RetinaNet \cite{Lin_2017_ICCV}, FRCNN \cite{ren2015faster}, Mask R-CNN \cite{he2017mask} as well as SSD with EfficientDet \cite{tan2020efficientdet} and CenterNet \cite{zhou2019objects}.
-We trained SSD, CenterNet and FRCNN on the KOLOMVERSE using this repository \footnote{https://github.com/tensorflow/models/tree/master/research/object$\_$detection}.
-SSD is a single shot multibox detector which completely eliminates proposal generation and computates everything in a single network \cite{liu2016ssd} and EfficientDet is a new family of object detectors, which consistently achieve much better efficiency than prior architectures \cite{tan2020efficientdet}.
-We performed experiments on SSD with EfficientDet architecture as backbone.
+We trained SSD, CenterNet, and FRCNN on the KOLOMVERSE using this repository\footnote{https://github.com/tensorflow/models/tree/master/research/object$\_$detection}.
+SSD is a single shot multibox detector that eliminates proposal generation and computes everything in a single network \cite{liu2016ssd} and EfficientDet is a new family of object detectors, which consistently achieve much better efficiency than prior architectures \cite{tan2020efficientdet}.
+We performed experiments on SSD with EfficientDet architecture as the backbone.
 CenterNet is a simple and effective anchor-free architecture that considers an object as the center point of its bounding box.
 It is differentiable, faster, and better than other similar detectors \cite{zhou2019objects}.
 We performed experiments on CenterNet with Resnet101 architecture \cite{he2016deep} as backbone.
-The FRCNN \cite{ren2015faster} is a two-stage architecture and is a state-of-the-art object detection tool based on a region proposal along with a fast R-CNN \cite{girshick2015fast} network.
+The FRCNN \cite{ren2015faster} is a two-stage architecture and a state-of-the-art object detection tool based on a region proposal along with a fast R-CNN \cite{girshick2015fast} network.
 Two-stage architectures slide a window through a feature map to localize objects, classify them and regress bounding boxes.
-In this study, we performed experiments on our dataset on the FRCNN network with Resnet50 as backbone \cite{he2016deep} .
+In this study, we performed experiments on our dataset on the FRCNN network with Resnet50 \cite{he2016deep} and InceptionResNetV2 \cite{szegedy2017inception} as backbone.